 Is Ipsos I-Say Legit or Scam?

-For those uninitiated or without survey experience, it is difficult to wrap their minds around the idea that someone is happy to pay you for filling out questionnaires.
+For those uninitiated or without survey experience, it is difficult to get their minds around the idea that someone is happy to pay you for filling out questionnaires or surveys.

 They wonder how expressing an idea about products, websites or even movies can be a profitable undertaking.
 So when the chance upon a business that is willing to compensate others’ opinions, it becomes convenient for them to point a finger and accuse such company as a scam.